-The Council, comprised of FRGS officers, is charged with managing the business of the society and developing its policies
+The Executive Council, comprised of FRGS officers, is charged with managing the business of the society and developing its policies.

-Julie Cabitto is FRGS’s First Vice President.
-In this role, Julie has the important job of Program Chair, being responsible for securing speakers for both the monthly meetings and the Annual Fall Conference.
+Bob Epp.
+In this role, Bob has the important job of Program Chair, being responsible for securing speakers for both the monthly meetings and the Annual Fall Conference.
 The First Vice President also performs the duties of the President in the absence of or at the request of the President.

-Laura Lee Bauerle Jaworski is Second Vice President for FRGS.
 This position is the Society’s official Registrar, whose duties include maintaining the membership directory of the Society.
-She also serves as Membership Chairperson.
+The position includes the job of Membership Chair.

-Deb Kozel is the FRGS Executive Council Treasurer.
-Deb is responsible for FRGS finances including developing and manging the annual budget, and tracking and reporting on the society’s financial position.
+Tom Linthicum.
+Tom is responsible for FRGS finances, including developing and managing current accounts, the annual budget, and tracking and reporting on the society’s financial position.

 A note from Tom: I grew up in Germantown, Maryland within miles of the graves and former homes of generations of my ancestors.
 I heard stories about many of them when I was young, some true, and some were old stories that took me on a few wrong turns.
 Numerous sources and records have emerged over the years, as well as appreciated research efforts of many cousins.
 Technology resources took a leap in the ’90s with a program called Family Tree Maker and a supporting disc with a large database going back 15 generations on my father’s side.
 It was fascinating to find family who farmed the land where BWI now stands, and members of the Maryland Militia in 1776.
 This database has been the subject of much validation research over the years, including through sources in Virginia.
 Current DNA analysis has resulted in further validation of previous records.
 As an amateur photographer, I have spent time taking pictures of family gravesites and contributing to the “Find-A-Grave” database.
 FRGS has provided clear direction on many of the new and older reliable sources for continuing the investigation.